rmsalinas/DBow3/README.md

   * DBoW3 is able to use both binary and floating point descriptors out of the box.
 No need to reimplement any class for any descriptor.
   * DBoW3 compiles both in linux and windows.
   * Some pieces of code have been rewritten to optimize speed.
 The interface of DBoW3 has been simplified.
-  * Use of binary files and yml.
+  * Possibility of using binary files.
 Binary files are 4-5 times faster to load/save than yml.
 Also, they can be compressed.
+  * Compatible with DBoW2 yml files

 ##
 ## Citing